hlissner/emacs-nlinum-hl/README.md

 # nlinum-hl

-Extends nlinum to provide current-line-number highlighting, plus other fixes.
+Extends nlinum to provide current-line-number highlighting, and tries to mitigate disappearing line numbers (a known issue with nlinum).
+Read more on this below.

-It also tries to stave off a nlinum glitch where line numbers disappear (usually in buffers that have been open a while).
+nlinum 1.7 offers current-line highlighting, but doesn't seem to be available in popular package repos (only 1.6).
+I also believe my implementation is noticeably faster.

 > This was once a part of [doom-themes]